iter8-tools/iter8/mkdocs/docs/code-samples/iter8-knative/canary-progressive.md

-kubectl delete -f $ITER8/samples/knative/canaryprogressive/experiment.yaml kubectl delete -f $ITER8/samples/knative/canaryprogressive/helm-secret.yaml kubectl delete -f $ITER8/samples/knative/canaryprogressive/fortio.yaml helm uninstall sample-app
+kubectl delete -f $ITER8/samples/knative/canaryprogressive/experiment.yaml kubectl delete -f $ITER8/samples/knative/canaryprogressive/helm-secret.yaml kubectl delete -f $ITER8/samples/knative/canaryprogressive/fortio.yaml helm uninstall sample-app --namespace=iter8-system
 ```

 ??? info "Understanding what happened"
     1. You created a Knative service using `helm install` subcommand and upgraded the service to have both `baseline` and `candidate` versions (revisions) using `helm upgrade --install` subcommand.
     2. You created a load generator that sends requests to the Knative service.
 At this point, 100% of requests are sent to the baseline and 0% to the candidate.
     3. You provided RBAC authorization that enables iter8 to perform an experiment with a Helm-task.
-    4. You created an iter8 experiment with 12 iterations with the above Knative service as the `target` of the experiment.
+    4. You created an iter8 experiment with the above Knative service as the `target` of the experiment.
 In each iteration, iter8 observed the `mean-latency`, `95th-percentile-tail-latency`, and `error-rate` metrics for the revisions (collected by Prometheus), ensured that the candidate satisfied all objectives specified in `experiment.yaml`, and progressively shifted traffic from baseline to candidate.
 The traffic shifting behavior is fine-tuned based on the `spec.strategy.weights` stanza.
     5. At the end of the experiment, iter8 identified the candidate as the `winner` since it passed all objectives. iter8 decided to promote the candidate (roll forward) by using a `helm upgrade --install` command.
 Had the candidate failed to satisfy objectives, iter8 would have promoted the baseline (rolled back) instead.